Status Update: Weren't there more sermons here?

 Will the new websites have podcast/RSS feeds?

-Luke1128 and Romans10Seventeen (both the old and new versions) have podcast feeds.
-ReginaProphetarum is being programmed from scratch and still has work to be done; the Audio Sancto team is not privy to the intended feature list or delivery timeline of the programmers at ReginaProphetarum.
+Luke1128 and Romans10Seventeen have podcast feeds.
+ReginaProphetarum is being programmed from scratch and still has work to be done; Audio Sancto is not privy to the intended feature list or delivery timeline of the designers and programmers at ReginaProphetarum.

-Audio Sancto is a website created and maintained by Catholic laymen who record and publish sermons by Catholic priests, with the permission of the priests who preach them.
+Audio Sancto was a website created and maintained by Catholic laymen who record and publish sermons by Catholic priests, with the permission of the priests who preach them.
 This project was drawn to a close in the late summer/early fall of 2015.

 Am I allowed to copy these sermons and pass them along?

 - You may not, under any circumstances, identify the priests preaching these sermons or the location where they are being preached (see the explanation below)

 - You may not make a financial profit from the copying and/or redistribution of these sermons

 - You may not edit the audio of the sermons in any way

 - If you can, please say three Hail Mary's for the priests who preach these sermons, and ask others to do the same